Saleem Farook

-Saleem Farook was an Indian tribal rights activist and social worker from Karnataka.
-In 1989 he started the Thuamul Rampur tribal movement in Kalahandi which fought against the issue of land alienation of the tribals in that region.
+Saleem Farook was an Indian economist, tribal rights activist and social worker from Karnataka.
+In 1989 he started the Thuamul Rampur tribal movement in Kalahandi, Odisha which fought against the issue of land alienation of the tribals in that region.
 On 9 June 1989 he established the Antodaya society and organisation for the protection of tribal rights and promotion of tribal welfare in the tribal populated regions of southern Odisha.
 The Saleem Farook Janasikhya Pathagar at Mohangiri, Kalahandi is named after him.

 Early life and education

-Saleem Farook was born Sahibzada Patel Saleem Basheer Farookh Ahmed in 1962 into the Patagaar-Patel family of Coorg to Patel Rahmaan Basheer Ahmed and his wife Begum Rahmath Basheer.
+Saleem Farook was born Patel Saleem Basheer Farookh Ahmed in 1962 into the Patagaar-Patel family of Coorg to Patel Rahmaan Basheer Ahmed and his wife Begum Rahmath Basheer.
 He did his schooling from O.L.V convent school in Somwarpet.
 He later graduated in economics from Maharaja's College, Mysore.
 He did a diploma in rural development and management from Mysore University.